KDCube is built around apps

 • the public route: /api/integrations/bundles/{tenant}/{project}/{bundle_id}/public/telegram_webhook

-• the header name from bundle props, for example X-Telegram-Bot-Api-Secret-Token
+• the header name from app props, for example X-Telegram-Bot-Api-Secret-Token

-• the shared token provisioned in bundle secrets
+• the shared token provisioned in app secrets

 curl -X POST \